jakeharding/angular-django-rest-resource/README.md

-angular-django-rest-resource
+angular-resource.ms
 ============================

 An AngularJS module that provides a resource-generation service similar to ngResource, but optimized for the Django REST Framework.
-The biggest features:
+Based on ngResource 1.3.x and [djResource](https://github.com/blacklocus/angular-django-rest-resource) The biggest features:

-* Trailing slashes allowed in the resource URLs per the Django community norm.
 * The `isArray` methods like `query` allow for paginated responses.
 The pages will be streamed into the promise object.

 Installation
 ------------
-Download angular-django-rest-resource.js and put it in your project.
-You may also do it the bower way:
+Download angular-resource.ms.js and put it in your project.

-    bower install angular-django-rest-resource

 Usage
 -----
 Do this somewhere in your application HTML:

-    <script src="angular-django-rest-resource.js"></script>
+    <script src="angular-resource.ms.js"></script>

 Add this AngularJS module as a dependency to your AngularJS application:

-    angular.module('app', [..., 'djangoRESTResources']);
+    angular.module('app', [..., 'ngResource']);

 (where 'app' is whatever you've named your AngularJS application).

-In your controllers and anything that needs to interact with the Django REST Framework services, inject the `djResource` service.
+In your controllers and anything that needs to interact with the Django REST Framework services, inject the `$resource` service.
 Then you can create class-like objects that represent (and interact with) your Django REST Framework resources:

-    var Poll = djResource('/polls/:pollId/', {pollId:'@id'});
+    var Poll = $resource('/polls/:pollId/', {pollId:'@id'});

     var myPoll = Poll.get({pollId:86}, function() {
         myPoll.readByUser = true;